hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 Over the last decade, machine learning and specially deep learning promoted a revolution in multiple areas.
 For instance, in the Visual Computing domain, both image processing and computer vision benefited of this scenario as we saw machine learning models achieving the state of the art performance for tasks such as *object detection and recognition* and impressive results in generation tasks such as *image in-painting*, *image upsampling* and even whole videos of people moving and even talking - raising concerns about what we called *deepfakes*.

 This results motivated researches to explore deep learning capabilities in more complex data representations such as graphs and 3D geometry.
-Working with more general data, outside of grid or sequential structures as images or audio allows us to derive data driven methods for computer graphics and geometry processing, building bridges to computer vision and image processing.
+Working with more general data, outside of grid or sequential structures as images or audio allows us to derive data driven methods for computer graphics and geometry processing, building bridges to computer vision and image processing though machine learning techniques.

-Agora, a gente tá diante da oportunidade de agregar a computação gráfica e o processamento geométrico neste paradigma, uma vez que estamos aprendendo a lidar com dados mais gerais, fora da estrutura fixa e limitada das imagens.
-Mais do que isso, a gente está conseguindo inferir a geometria de objetos e cenas a partir de imagens!!!

-Now, we are capable of dealing with more complex data, non euclidean data and integrate in this cycle the computer graphics and geometry processing .

-But to make data driven graphics, we need to represent 3D data and be able to either apply our known techniques in these data or develop new techiniques to to deal with them.
+However, to make *data driven graphics*, we need to represent 3D data and be able to either apply our known techniques in these data or develop new techiniques to to deal with them.
 It turns out that research community's been doing both.

 ## 3D Data Representations